ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 pwm_out: update pwm outputs up to twice as fast as actual pwm frequency
-message: pwm_out: update pwm outputs up to twice as fast as actual pwm frequency

  - this is done to minimize real end-to-end latency
  - actual pulse width only updated for next period regardless of output module